MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-sandbox/windows-sandbox-architecture.md

 # Windows Sandbox architecture

-Windows Sandbox benefits from new container technology in Windows to achieve a combination of security, density, and performance that's not available in traditional VMs.
+Windows Sandbox benefits from new container technology in Windows to achieve a combination of security, density, and performance that isn't available in traditional VMs.

 ## Dynamically generated image

-Containers require an operating system image to boot from.
-Rather than providing a separate copy of Windows to boot from, Dynamic Base Image technology leverages the copy of Windows that's already installed on the host.
+Rather than requiring a separate copy of Windows to boot the sandbox, Dynamic Base Image technology leverages the copy of Windows already installed on the host.

 Most OS files are immutable and can be freely shared with Windows Sandbox.
-A small portion of the OS files are mutable and we can't be shared.
-But the container base image contains pristine copies of these files.
+A small subset of operating system files are mutable and cannot be shared, so the sandbox base image contains pristine copies of them.
 A complete Windows image can be constructed from a combination of the sharable immutable files on the host and the pristine copies of the mutable files.
 By using this scheme, Windows Sandbox has a full Windows installation to boot from without needing to download or store an additional copy of Windows.

-Before Windows Sandbox is installed, the dynamic base image package is stored as a compressed 30-MB package.
+Before Windows Sandbox is installed, the dynamic base image package is stored as a compressed 30MB package.
 Once it's installed, the dynamic base image occupies about 500 MB of disk space.

 ![A chart compares scale of dynamic image of files and links with the host file system.](images/1-dynamic-host.png)